Thanks for thinking about pitching to Homer. We’re closed indefinitely for pitches and submissions. We’ve left this page live as a reference only.

-First of all, if your submission to Homer is accepted, you’ll be paid for your work.
+First, if your submission to Homer is published, you’ll be paid.

-Homer is about masculinities, which does not mean it’s by men or even purely for them.
+Homer is neither exclusively by men nor for them.
 Masculinities affect everyone – positively, negatively, differently.
-However you’ve encountered them, every angle is needed to create as robust and kaleidoscopic a picture of masculinities as they deserve (and sorely need).
+However you’ve encountered them, every angle is needed to create as robust a picture of masculinities as they deserve and need.

-And when you’re feeling fat and sassy, email your pitches and content to Ashley Thomson at firstname.lastname@example.org.
+When you’re feeling fat and sassy, email pitches to Ashley Thomson at firstname.lastname@example.org.